backand/ORM/README.md

 Installaiton
 =============
 1. npm i
+2. for each subfolder with code:

+    npm install

-2. npm install -g node-windows : For the windows service registration
+3. npm install -g node-windows : For the windows service registration
-3. npm link node-windows
+4. npm link node-windows
-4. open cmd as Administartor
+5. open cmd as Administartor
-5. node runSchemaServerAsAService.js - Make sure the path in the file match the location
+6. node runSchemaServerAsAService.js - Make sure the path in the file match the location

 Transform